-(d) No other prior approval requirements for specific items may be imposed unless an exception has been approved by OMB.
-See also §§ 200.102 and 200.407.
+(9) Transferring funds between the construction and non-construction work under a Federal award.

+(10) A no-cost extension (meaning, an extension of time that does not require the obligation of additional Federal funds) of the period of performance, other than any one-time extension authorized by the Federal agency in accordance with paragraph (g)(2).
+All requests for no-cost extensions should be submitted at least 10 calendar days before the conclusion of the period of performance.
+The Federal agency may approve multiple no-cost extensions under a Federal award if not prohibited by Federal statute or regulation.

-(e) Except for requirements listed in paragraphs (c)(1) through (8) of this section, the Federal awarding agency is authorized, at its option, to waive other cost-related and administrative prior written approvals contained in subparts D and E of this part.
-Such waivers may include authorizing recipients to do any one or more of the following:
+(g) Waiver of certain prior approvals.
+Except for the requirements listed in paragraphs (f)(1) through (10), the Federal agency is authorized to waive other cost-related and administrative prior written approval requirements contained in subparts D and E. Such waivers may include authorizing recipients to do one or more of the following:

-(1) Incur project costs 90 calendar days before the Federal awarding agency makes the Federal award.
-Expenses more than 90 calendar days pre-award require prior approval of the Federal awarding agency.
-All costs incurred before the Federal awarding agency makes the Federal award are at the recipient's risk (i.e., the Federal awarding agency is not required to reimburse such costs if for any reason the recipient does not receive a Federal award or if the Federal award is less than anticipated and inadequate to cover such costs).
+(1) Pre-award costs.
+Incur project costs 90 calendar days before the Federal award date.
+Expenses incurred more than 90 calendar days before the Federal award date require prior approval of the Federal agency.
+All costs incurred before the Federal award date are at the recipient’s own risk (for example, the Federal agency is not required to reimburse such costs if the recipient does not receive the Federal award or if the Federal award is less than anticipated and inadequate to cover such costs).
+Pre-award costs must be charged to the initial budget period of the Federal award unless otherwise specified by the Federal agency.
 See also § 200.458.

-(2) Initiate a one-time extension of the period of performance by up to 12 months unless one or more of the conditions outlined in paragraphs (e)(2)(i) through (iii) of this section apply.
-For one-time extensions, the recipient must notify the Federal awarding agency in writing with the supporting reasons and revised period of performance at least 10 calendar days before the end of the period of performance specified in the Federal award.
-This one-time extension must not be exercised merely for the purpose of using unobligated balances.
-Extensions require explicit prior Federal awarding agency approval when:
+(2) One-time extensions.
+Initiate a one-time extension of the period of performance by up to 12 months unless one or more of the conditions outlined in paragraphs (g)(2)(i) through (iii) of this section apply.
+Prior approval is not required if a recipient is authorized in the terms and conditions of the Federal award to initiate a one-time extension.
+However, the recipient must notify the Federal agency in writing with the supporting justification and a revised period of performance at least 10 calendar days before the conclusion of the period of performance.
+A one-time extension may not be exercised for the sole purpose of using unobligated balances.
+This paragraph does not preclude the Federal agency from approving further no-cost extensions to the Federal award.
+One-time extensions require prior approval from the Federal agency when:

-(i) The terms and conditions of the Federal award prohibit the extension.
+(i) The terms and conditions of the Federal award prohibit the extension;

-(ii) The extension requires additional Federal funds.
+(ii) The extension requires additional Federal funds; or

-(iii) The extension involves any change in the approved objectives or scope of the project.
+(iii) The extension involves any change in the approved scope of the project.

-(3) Carry forward unobligated balances to subsequent budget periods.
+(3) Unobligated Balances.
+Carry forward unobligated balances to subsequent budget periods.

-(4) For Federal awards that support research, unless the Federal awarding agency provides otherwise in the Federal award or in the Federal awarding agency's regulations, the prior approval requirements described in this paragraph (e) are automatically waived (i.e., recipients need not obtain such prior approvals) unless one of the conditions included in paragraph (e)(2) of this section applies.
+(h) Prior approvals for research awards.
+The prior approval requirements for the actions described in paragraph (g) of this section are automatically waived for Federal awards that support research unless stipulated in the Federal agency’s regulations or terms and conditions of the Federal award.
+However, one-time extensions require the Federal agency’s prior approval when one of the conditions in paragraph (g)(2) of this section applies.